pslanca/figmavision/README.md

 2. Go to **Plugins → Development → Import plugin from manifest**
 3. Select `auto-exec/manifest.json`
 4. The plugin will now auto-execute when you save `code.js`

+**Important Note:** The plugin runs in the background without showing a UI.
+Don't worry if you don't see a plugin window - it's working!
+Check the console for status messages.

 ### Start Visual Helper Service